 \subsubsection{Tensor completion}

 For the tensor completion task, we try to recover $\mathcal A$ from the partial observation which is randomly sampled $m$ entries of $\mathcal A$.
-To verify the robustness of the TNN based TC method and the proposed PSTNN based TC method, we conducted the experiments with respect to data sizes, the tubal-rank $r$, the sampling rate, {\em i.e.} $\frac{m}{n_1\times n_2\times n_3}$, respectively.
+To verify the robustness of the TNN-based TC method and the proposed PSTNN-based TC method, we conducted the experiments with respect to data sizes, the tubal multi-rank $\text{rank}_r$, the sampling rate, {\em i.e.} $\frac{m}{n_1\times n_2\times n_3}$, respectively.
 We examine the performance by counting the number of successes.
-If the relative square error of the recovered $\widehat{\mathcal A}$ and the ground truth $\mathcal A$, {\em i.e.} $\frac{\|\mathcal{A}-\widehat{\mathcal A}\|^2_F}{\|\mathcal{A}\|^2_F}$, is less than $10^{-3}$, then we claim that the recovery is successful.
+If the relative square error of the recovered $\widehat{\mathcal A}$ and the ground truth $\mathcal A$, {\em i.e.} $\frac{\|\mathcal{A}-\widehat{\mathcal A}\|^2_F}{\|\mathcal{A}\|^2_F}$, is less than $10^{-3}$, then the recovery is counted as a successful one.
 We repeat each case 10 times, and each cell in Figure \ref{FTTC} reflects the success percentage, which is computed by the successful times dividing 10.
-Figure \ref{FTTC} illustrates that the proposed PSTNN based TC method is more robust than the TNN based TC method, because of bigger brown areas.
+Figure \ref{FTTC} illustrates that the proposed PSTNN-based TC method is more robust than the TNN- based TC method, because of bigger brown areas.